 Long distance transport is a world of demanding customers, urgent deadlines and thin profit margins.
 Being on schedule is even more crucial in this era of e-commerce and just-in-time delivery supply chains.
 Scania’s long haulage trucks combine cutting-edge technology, reliability and customised solutions to help customers meet both their business and climate targets.

-With our holistic overview of the industry and knowledge of logistical flows, Scania truly understands our customers’ business.
-We analyse issues such as fuel consumption, driver performance, fleet management, supply chain waste and harmful emissions.
-Then we develop the solutions that hauliers need to be sustainable and profitable.
+With our holistic overview of the industry and knowledge of logistical flows, Scania truly understands haulage customers’ business requirements and need for predictable costs.
+We analyse issues such as fuel consumption, driver performance, fleet management, supply chain waste and CO2 emissions.
+Then we develop solutions that help hauliers to meet their business targets as well as climate targets.